Fiddlehead Fern

 9. Fiddlehead ferns are a seasonal delicacy and can be expensive due to their short harvesting window and labor-intensive process.

+Anyone who's ever tried them can attest that they might be one of spring's best creations.
+Despite what some might think, they are not a specific species.
 Instead, they're the young offspring of several species, including the Ostrich, Western Sword, and Bracken ferns.
 The good news for many people who live in shady or semi-shaded areas is that these fern species prefer to live in the dark, damp, swampy areas where most plants wouldn't usually survive.

 They are also called "crozier" after their appearance, similar to a bishop's curved staff.
 The ferns are plucked early in the season when they're still curled and before the parent plant reaches its full height.

-Fiddlehead Fern Is Prized
+Fiddlehead Fern Uses

 In the United States, they are harvested and used for cooking in recreational and commercial kitchens.
 They are prized for their rich flavor and nutritional content, including high levels of essential fatty acids, omega-3 and omega-6.